lhcb/starterkit-lessons/11-davinci-grid.md

 While it runs, let's submit an identical job via slightly different method.
 Having to type in the details of each job every time you want to run it is error prone and tedious.
 Instead you can place all the lines that define a job in a file and simply run that.
-Quit `ganga` by pressing Ctrl-d (Control - d).
-It will ask if you really want to quit, so say Yes.

 Place the following in a file called [`first-job.py`](code/11-davinci-grid/first-job.py):